Electrodiagnostic Evaluation of Tarsal Tunnel Neuropathy

 Clinical Significance

-If tarsal tunnel syndrome is identified early in the disease course, the patient can benefit from a conservative treatment plan depending on the cause, if found.
-If the syndrome is due to tight foot-wear, the simple fact of changing it may be sufficient.
-For progressive tarsal tunnel syndrome, surgical exploration of the nerves in the tarsal tunnel and distally may be necessary.
-ENG and EMG, when done efficiently and effectively, can lead to the early diagnosis of tarsal tunnel syndrome.[11]
+If tarsal tunnel syndrome is identified early in the disease course, the patient can benefit from a conservative treatment plan, depending on the cause, if found.
+If the syndrome is due to tight footwear, the simple fact of changing it may be sufficient.
+Surgical exploration of the nerves in the tarsal tunnel and distally may be necessary for progressive tarsal tunnel syndrome.
+When done efficiently and effectively, ENG and EMG can lead to the early diagnosis of tarsal tunnel syndrome.[11]

 Enhancing Healthcare Team Outcomes

 In many instances, the disease progression of this mononeuropathy is reversible if addressed early on.
-Efficient interdisciplinary and interprofessional communication is a crucial component of treating patients with neuropathy.
-Appropriate referral by the first medical professional who encounters a patient’s complaint can be the difference between an acute disease process and a chronic complication.
+Efficient interdisciplinary and interprofessional communication is crucial to treating patients with neuropathy.
+Appropriate referral by the first medical professional encountering a patient’s complaint can be the difference between an acute disease process and a chronic complication.

 By identifying the location of the nerve lesion to the tibial nerve at the level of the medial malleolus, the EMG practitioner can address the causative agent.
-Initially, conservative measures require clinical attention—these include changes in footwear, physical therapy, and anti-inflammatory medications.
+Initially, conservative measures require clinical attention, including footwear changes, physical therapy, and anti-inflammatory medications.
 Through effective interdisciplinary and interprofessional communication, the patient’s medical providers can monitor the patient’s progress.

 If the patient does not demonstrate adequate progress, surgical intervention is needed.
-Ultimately, it is through collaboration and shared decision making that allows the patient to have the best possible outcome.
-The earlier the signs and symptoms of neuropathy identified, and the electrodiagnosis test performed, the better the prognosis and outcome.[12][4]
-[Level 4]
+Collaboration and shared decision-making ultimately allow the patient to have the best possible outcome.
+The earlier the signs and symptoms of neuropathy are identified and the electrodiagnosis test performed, the better the prognosis and outcome.[12][4]

 Nursing, Allied Health, and Interprofessional Team Interventions

-Nursing or health auxiliary collaboration, depending on the concrete circumstances, with the clinician, to hand in technical material, assure the correct humidity of electrodes and alcohol swab, prepare the patient, etc. is of great help.
+Depending on the concrete circumstances, a collaboration between the clinicians to hand in technical material, ensure the correct humidity of electrodes and alcohol swabs, and prepare the patient is of great help.

 Details